sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   2 – Allows Microsoft to conduct full experimentations.

 <p style="margin-left: 20px">Most restricted value is 0.

+<a href="" id="system-allowfontproviders"></a>**System/AllowFontProviders**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Boolean policy setting that determines whether Windows is allowed to download fonts and font catalog data from an online font provider.
+If you enable this setting, Windows periodically queries an online font provider to determine whether a new font catalog is available.
+Windows may also download font data if needed to format or render text.
+If you disable this policy setting, Windows does not connect to an online font provider and only enumerates locally-installed fonts.

+<p style="margin-left: 20px">Supported values:

+-   false - No traffic to fs.microsoft.com and only locally-installed fonts are available.
+-   true (default) - There may be network traffic to fs.microsoft.com and downloadable fonts are available to apps that support them.

+<p style="margin-left: 20px">If the policy is not configured, the component already falls back to checking a separate registry value.
+A manifest sets this registry value to false in server editions.
+On all other editions the value is not set and the default behavior is true.

+<p style="margin-left: 20px">To verify if System/AllowFontProviders is set to true:

+-  After a client machine is rebooted, check whether there is any network traffic from client machine to fs.microsoft.com.

 <a href="" id="system-allowlocation"></a>**System/AllowLocation**
 <p style="margin-left: 20px">Specifies whether to allow app access to the Location service.